|A Glossary of Embossing Terminology|

 Embossing a multi-ply product with two nips in parallel,

 with one or more plies in each nip,

 and then bringing all of the plies back together before forming the final product.

 This recombination is often done with

-A configuration where all of the plies pass through a single embossing nip is
+A configuration where all of the plies pass through a single embossing nip together is

 called single-nip embossing.